AndreaAlberti07/Monitoring-approach-and-DNS/README.md

 ### Results

 The analysis of latency revealed that it doesn't significantly depend on the day of the week.
 However, the choice of ISPs and connection technologies had a considerable impact on the website's latency.
-Further details can be found in the project report.
+Further details can be found in the project documentation.

 ## Project 2: DNS Functionality and Performance